Info Source: Canada Revenue Agency

 Collections

 We collect tax and non-tax debts on behalf of the federal, provincial, and territorial governments, as well as for other government departments and agencies.
-We continue to evaluate new approaches to strengthen and streamline tax collection activities, facilitated by improved information technology and data analysis, which allow a more targeted and risk-based approach.
-By differentiating lower-risk taxpayers (those who can and want to pay, or those who owe but need time to pay) from those who do not intend to pay, we can customize our approach to encourage or enforce compliance, as needed.
-We strive to educate all taxpayers to ensure they are aware of, and understand, their tax filing obligations and the consequences of non-compliance to promote self-resolution of debt.
+To achieve this, we evaluate new approaches to modernize tax collection strategies and foster innovations, facilitated by business intelligence and data analytics.
+A better understanding of taxpayers’ behaviour allows for a more targeted and risk-based approach.
+By differentiating lower-risk taxpayers (those who can and want to pay, or those who owe but need time to pay) from those who do not intend to pay, we can customize our approach to encourage or enforce payment compliance, as needed.
+To promote self-resolution, we strive to educate all taxpayers to ensure they are aware of, and understand, their tax payment obligations and the consequences of the collection enforcement actions when they are non-compliant.

 Core Responsibility - Benefits